pranith-rao/Alexa/README.md

 # Desktop Assistent: Alexa
 This non-AI desktop assistant, named Alexa, is built using Python and leverages the SAPI5 text-to-speech engine for vocal responses.
 Various Python modules are utilized to perform a wide range of tasks, making Alexa a versatile and useful tool for day-to-day activities.

+Presented this project at **Hack the Mountains 2.0** hackathon and placed in the top 55 teams amongst 300+ teams.

 ## Features
 1. Graphical User Interface (GUI):